ddmitov/perl-executing-browser/README.md

 ## Security

 * PEB does not need administrative privileges or installation procedure.
-* PEB does not need and does not implement any server.
+* PEB does not need and does not implement any server process.
+* PEB can not open web pages.
-* Local Perl 5 scripts are executed with no sandbox and they have access to full file paths.
+* PEB Perl scripts are executed locally with no sandbox.
-* Calling local Perl scripts from web pages is blocked.
-* Files or folders can not be selected with their full paths from web pages.
-* Cross-site scripting is disabled.

 ## Limitations

+* No access to web pages
 * No Perl scripting inside frames
-* Limited HTML5 support
 * No pop-up windows
-* No file downloads
 * No printing
+* Limited HTML5 support

 ## Logging